Why does saying 'I'm vegan' feel like lighting a fuse in the middle of a dinner party?

 It's a form of psychological self-preservation.
 The mind doesn't like being reminded of contradictions.
 So it attacks the reminder instead.

 You see it in the tone.
-You mention you’re vegan and suddenly it’s not a conversation about you, it’s about them.
-“I could never give up cheese.”
-“But lions eat meat.”
-“Plants scream when you cut them, you know.”
-These aren’t arguments—they’re reflexes.
+Someone mentions they're vegan and suddenly it's not a conversation about them, it's about everyone else.
+"I could never give up cheese."
+"But lions eat meat."
+"Plants scream when you cut them, you know."
+These aren't arguments—they're reflexes.
 A way of shielding the self from internal discomfort.
 It's easier to ridicule the outlier than to reconsider the norm.

 It's almost funny when you observe it from a step back.
 The idea that a tofu scramble could make someone feel attacked.
 That a meatless plate becomes a moral mirror.
 But that's how fragile the sense of self can be when it's unconsciously stitched together with borrowed justifications.